The energy crisis is not just about energy; it’s about the survival of civilization itself, ” said Al Gore.

 2 Unemployment

-When businesses close their doors because of energy shortages many jobs disappear leaving the country with more citizens without employment.
+When businesses close their doors because of energy shortages, many jobs disappear, leaving the country with more unemployed citizens.

 3 Educational Disruptions

 Electricity outages inhibit proper student learning because there is no power supply.
-This affects their academic performance.
+It affects their academic performance.

 4 Health Problems